roman-milk/roman-milk.github.io/two-moms-two-laps.md

  Things were messed up, but at least it was all out in the open now.
 No more hiding.
 Even the business with Aunt Marie and Mom I felt was better now.
 At least they'd talked long and hard about their issues.
 I may have manipulated Mom, but that was out there as well.

  I knew I should have felt better getting all that secret shit off my chest, but I didn't.
 I felt like crap.
 I'd always hated disappointing my father, no more so than I did now.
 On top of that, Mom was off-limits.
 Even Aunt Marie.
 I wasn't sure if I was going to let that last one stand.
 If Dad took Mom away for good, there was nothing holding me back from being with Aunt Marie.
 I wasn't going to rush that, but the idea percolated in the back of my mind.
-Report_Story #5